fwip/mtg_pronouns/reworded_cards.md

 Islandwalk

 Whenever Thada Adel, Acquisitor deals combat damage to a player, search that player's library for an artifact card and exile it.
-Then they shuffles their library.
+Then that player shuffles their library.
 Until end of turn, you may play that card.

 **2 / 2**